Coronavirus Emergency ResponseDonate To This Campaign

 - Supporting the 36 million children made more vulnerable by the impact of COVID-19 on their communities.

 - $41 can provide health training for a community or faith leader in a developing country, helping them quickly reach kids and families with tools to prevent the spread of COVID-19.

 - $26 can provide a family in a developing country with a two month’s supply of antibacterial soap.

 - Promoting preventive measures to slow the spread of the virus.

 - Supporting health systems and staff, including training and equipping some of our 220,000 community health workers.

 Training trusted leaders to protect communities

 Our Channel of Hope program equips faith leaders to engage their communities when epidemics arise.
-Our experience with Ebola and Zika viruses has shown that when trusted faith leaders engage with their communities, real breakthroughs can be achieved in slowing the spread of diseases like COVID-19.
+Our experience in training over 400,000 leaders in 50 countries in how to respond to Ebola and Zika viruses has shown that when trusted faith leaders engage with their communities, real breakthroughs can be achieved in slowing the spread of diseases like COVID-19.
 Now, trusted leaders who’ve been trained are actively combating fear, stigma, and misinformation, and encouraging behaviors like handwashing to slow the spread of the disease.

 When a crisis strikes, World Vision is there